https://www.listenupnews.com

 5 Symptoms of Diabetic Neuropathy

 Diabetic neuropathy is a condition mostly affecting the feet and legs.
 The condition causes nerve damage that is associated with diabetes, and is separated into four different categories: autonomic, peripheral, proximal, and focal neuropathy.
+Doctors may prescribe medication options like briviact, xcopri, pregabalin, and valtoco to treat neuropathy.
 The following symptoms of diabetic neuropathy may cause patients pain, limited movements, or even prove to be fatal:

 1. Sudden pain